babashka/tools-deps-native/README.md

 ## Install

-A pre-release binary for macOS is available [here](https://github.com/borkdude/tools-deps-native-experiment/releases/tag/0.0.1-SNAPSHOT).
+A pre-release binaries for macOS and linux are available [here](https://github.com/borkdude/tools-deps-native-experiment/releases/tag/0.0.1-SNAPSHOT).

-Other operation systems or for more up to date builds: see [build](#build).
+You can also visit the CircleCI builds for more up to date binaries and download them from the artifacts.

+To build from source yourself: see [build](#build).

 ## Run